Wbradmeyer/dojoJava/README.md

 # dojoJava
 This is a folder of Dojo Java assignments.
+We finished in August.